jdhagood/gtl/content/hangman.md

     args:
         none
     return:
-        user_input (str): the valid guess from teh user
+        user_input (str): the valid guess from the user
     """
     def is_valid_input(user_input):
         """
         A function to check if the provided input is valid
         args:
             user_input (str): the string from the user input
         return:
             Boolean (bool) for if the input was valid or not
         """
         # Only accept single characters
         if len(user_input) == 1:
             return True
         return False

     user_input = ""